 The Article TWELFTH Amendment is separate from, and is not conditioned on, the approval of the Article SIXTH Amendment or the Article NINTH Amendment.
 Your vote on the Article SIXTH Amendment or the Article NINTH Amendment will not affect your vote on the Article TWLEFTH Amendment or vice versa.
-If the Article TWELFTH Amendment do not receives the required vote, but the Article SIXTH Amendment and the Article NINTH Amendment do not receive sufficient support, the Amendment to Restated Certificate of Incorporation that we will file with the Secretary of State of the State of Delaware will reflect only the Article TWLEFTH Amendment.
-If the Article TWLEFTH Amendment does not receive the required vote, but one or both of the other proposed amendments to the Certificate of Incorporation do receive adequate support, the Amendment to Restated Certificate of Delaware will reflect the proposed amendments that received the requisite vote of our stockholders.
+If the Article TWELFTH Amendment receives the required vote, but the Article SIXTH Amendment and the Article NINTH Amendment do not receive sufficient support, the Amendment to Restated Certificate of Incorporation that we will file with the Secretary of State of the State of Delaware will reflect only the Article TWLEFTH Amendment.
+If the Article TWLEFTH Amendment does not receive the required vote, but one or both of the other proposed amendments to the Certificate of Incorporation do receive adequate support, the Amendment to Restated Certificate of Incorporation that we will file with the Secretary of State of the State of Delaware will reflect the proposed amendment or amendments that received the requisite vote of our stockholders.